scottmk/ti4-reference/snippets/leaders/te/keleres-hero-mentak.md

 <span style="font-variant:small-caps;">Unlock</span>: Have 3 scored objectives.

+Available if you chose the Mentak during setup.

-**Erwan's Covenant: The Winds of Change**
+#### Erwan's Covenant: The Winds of Change

-<span style="font-variant:small-caps;">Action</span>:

-Reveal cards from the action card deck until you reveal 3 action cards that have component actions.
+**<span style="font-variant:small-caps;">Action</span>:** Reveal cards from the action card deck until you reveal 3 action cards that have component actions.
 Draw those cards and shuffle the rest back into the action card deck.

 Then, purge this card.

 ---

-*Authority.
+_Authority.
 Strength.
-Efficacy.*
+Efficacy._